-Oregon Soap Company was started in 1993 when the founder was a struggling musician, playing in several Portland bands and teaching music.
+Oregon Soap Company started making wholesale handmade soap in 1993 when the founder was a struggling musician, playing in several Portland bands and teaching music.
 One day, friend and artist Jamie Hayes told him he should start his own business - a soap company called Oregon Soap Company... and here we are today, 27 years later!

 Basement Soap Shop - Original OSC Label Sweatshirt by Jamie Hayes

 In 1994, I was 24 years old, teaching guitar lessons at a music store and playing in a band with an artist named Jamie Hayes, who had been ‘self employed’ his whole adult life.
 At the time, he was traveling around the world buying and selling semi-precious gems and fossils.
 He was one of those kinds of people that spots business opportunities everywhere.
 He was also an artist and sold his artwork at a local crafts market.
 He became my mentor.

 One day, he said, “Gregg, you need to start a business, so you have more time to play music”.
 There was a person at the market that was making soap—she would come once per month, sell out, then come a month later.
 Eventually, she went out of business because she couldn’t figure out how to make enough of it to keep up with the demand.